hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/AWK_module.md

 ## Exercise

 How might you edit the above commands to count the number of each gene_type?
-Hint: you can pipe multiple awk commands in shell to get to what you want. e.g., `awk '{print $3}' my_file.txt | awk -F "," print{$2}`
+Hint: We already know you can pipe multiple awk commands in shell to get to what you want (see above).

-**Note that when you pipe, the file name needs to go with the first part of the pipe!**
+**Reminder that when you pipe, the file name needs to go with the first part of the pipe!**

 You can test your code out with the file `hg38_subset.gff` in the advanced_shell folder.